albertosantini/quadprog/README.markdown

 iterations the algorithm needed, the second indicates how often constraints became inactive after becoming active ﬁrst.

-- *Lagrangian* vector with the Lagragian at the solution - *to be implemented*.
+- *Lagrangian* vector with the Lagrangian multipliers at the solution.

 - *iact* vector with the indices of the active constraints at the solution.